dmitryyyan/Front-Buy-time/README.md

 # BuyTime

-This project is designed for students and experts who will provide relevant services to students, such as consultations, conducting scheduled lessons for clarification, or providing new material.
-Experts will receive funds from the services provided using the **Solana** integration, this will happen in the format when booking a time by a student, the student pays from a crypto wallet the amount determined by the expert for the meeting, then the expert will receive these funds after conducting a consultation, taking into account the commission.
-The project is planned to be deployed in Telegram using the **API telegram**
+This project connects students with experts for services like one-on-one consultations, scheduled review sessions, or the delivery of new course material.
+Experts set their own fees, and when a student books a session, the payment is transferred from their crypto wallet into a Solana-based escrow account managed by a smart contract.
+Once the consultation is successfully completed, the funds — minus a small commission — are released from escrow to the expert.
+The entire system will run as a Telegram Mini App.
 <p align="center">
   <img src="Screen/logo.jpg" alt="Logo" width="300" height="200">
 </p>